IGVF-DACC/igvf-python-client/docs/IgvfApi.md

 List items in the Biomarker collection.

-Collection endpoint that accepts various query parameters to filter, sort, and paginate Biomarker items.
+Collection endpoint that accepts various query parameters to filter and sort Biomarker items.
 Supports filtering on fields within Biomarker items.

 ### Example